 Dependents’ grant, marriage grant, bar-mitzvah grant, death grant

-A widow who has remarried shall be entitled to continue to receive monthly dependents’ benefits, if one of the following conditions applies to her:
+Regardless, a widow who remarried shall be entitled to continue receiving a monthly dependents’ benefit, if one of the following conditions applies to her:

 A Bat Mitzvah Grant is paid to a girl when she reaches 12 years of age and to a boy when he reaches 13 years of age.
-The rate of the grant is 2/3 of the average wage NIS 6,409 (as of Jan 01, 2023).
+The rate of the grant is NIS 6,620 (as of Jan 01, 2024).

-Upon the death of the person who had received the dependants’ benefits, his/her child (as defined by law) shall be paid a one-time grant of NIS 9,613 (as of Jan 01, 2023).
+Upon the death of the person who had received the dependents' benefits, his/her child shall be paid a one-time grant of NIS 9,930 (as of Jan 01, 2024), provided that the child meets the definition of child set forth in the law.